-Subject to compliance by the State with certain covenants, in the separate opinions of Chapman and Cutler LLP, Chicago, Illinois, and Burke Burns & Pinelli, Ltd. ("Co-Bond Counsel"), under present law, interest on the Bonds is excludable from gross income of the owners thereof for federal income tax purposes and is not included as an item of tax preference in computing the federal alternative minimum tax for individuals and corporation.
+Interest on the Series 2019A Bonds is includible in gross income of the owners thereof for federal income tax purposes.
+Subject to compliance by the State with certain covenants, in the separate opinions of Chapman and Cutler LLP, Chicago, Illinois, and Charity & Associates, P.C. ("Co-Bond Counsel"), under present law, interest on the Series 2019B Bonds is excludable from gross income of the owners thereof for federal income tax purposes and is not included as an item of tax preference in computing the federal alternative minimum tax for individuals.
 Interest on the Bonds is not exempt from present State of Illinois income taxes.
 See "TAX MATTERS" herein for a more complete discussion.